 - Policy Research on Social Determinants and Health Inequalities (led by Professor Margaret Whitehead)

-- NIHR CLEAN-Air(Africa) Global Health Research Group (led by Dr Daniel Pope)
+- Energy, Air Pollution and Health (led by Dr Daniel Pope)

 - Non-Communicable Disease Prevention and Food Policy (led by Professor Simon Capewell)